Reach Out and Read, Northeast

 What if we are a Federally Qualified Health Center?

-We are prioritizing bringing on Federally Qualified Health Centers (FQHCs).
-If your organization is a FQHC, many of the National Center’s application questions do not apply to you but you cannot leave them blank.
+We are prioritizing bringing on Federally Qualified Health Centers (FQHCs) and Rural Health Clinics.
+If your organization is one of those, some of the National Center’s application questions do not apply to you but you cannot leave them blank.
 Please contact us directly for help in filling out your application.

 What does your timing look like for bringing on clinics?